tooling/book-of-modern-frontend-tooling/chapters/dependency-management/bower/getting-started.md

 ## Discovering/Searching

 Usually, when working on a project, you probably already know what tools, frameworks or libraries you want to use.
-However, there are cases where your already choosed tool doesn't solve a problem you currently have.
+However, there are cases where your already chosen tool doesn't solve a problem you currently have.
 So what do you do when you come in such kind of situation?
 Right.
 You start searching for another tool that already solves your problem, because you don't want to reinvent the wheel.
 And that is very